-When you apply for financial help through MNsure, you will find out if you qualify for low-cost or no-cost health insurance, either through Medical Assistance or MinnesotaCare.
-These two government-sponsored programs are managed by the Minnesota Department of Human Services.
-Get full details about these programs at the following links:
+When you apply for health coverage through MNsure and select the application WITH financial help, you will find out if you qualify for no-cost or low-cost coverage, either through Medical Assistance or MinnesotaCare.
+The Minnesota Department of Human Services (DHS) manages these two programs.
+Get details about these programs at the following links:

-- Medical Assistance does not require you to pay a monthly premium.
-Members have small co-pays for some services, usually $1 - $3.
-This is called cost sharing.
+- Medical Assistance (MA) is Minnesota's Medicaid program for people with low income.
+MA does not require you to pay a monthly premium.
+MA members have small co-pays for some services, usually $1 - $3.

-- MinnesotaCare does require you to pay a monthly premium, and it is based on your income.
-Members have small co-pays.
+- MinnesotaCare is a program for Minnesotans with low incomes who do not have access to affordable health care coverage.
+MinnesotaCare may require you to pay a monthly premium, and it is based on your household size and income.
+MinnesotaCare members may have small co-pays.
 The MinnesotaCare Premium Estimator Table (PDF) will help you estimate your premium amount.

 If You Don't Qualify

-- Need help paying for long-term care or nursing home services
+- You need help paying for long-term care services or nursing facility services.

-County staff will determine if you qualify for another program.
-Contact your county if you have questions about your application.
-If you don't qualify for Medical Assistance or MinnesotaCare and do not qualify for another program through your county, you can still purchase health insurance through MNsure and see if you qualify for a federal tax credit.
+Contact your county or tribe (PDF) if you have questions about your application.
+If you don't qualify for MA or MinnesotaCare and do not qualify for another program through your county or tribe, you can still purchase health insurance through MNsure and see if you qualify for a federal tax credit.

-If you are a current member and have questions about your membership, payments, renewals or other topics, please use the contact information on the DHS website.
-The Minnesota Health Care Programs New Member Information and Summary of Coverage, Cost Sharing, and Limits (PDF) provide additional helpful information.
+For questions about your membership, payments, renewals or other topics, please use the contact information on the DHS website.
+See also: